“The Jack Clement Years”

 I was born in England, but from an early age was absorbed by, and followed what little there was in the UK at that time of traditional Country Music, and its performers.
 I wanted to know more!
 Now some may say, “What does an Englishman know of our traditions, and of our music”.

 The Americas, said by some historians, to have been discovered by the adventurer, Christopher Columbus.
 He was an individual of ill repute, who made landfall on the islands now known as, “The Bahamas”.
-As history describes, a known notorious executioner, whose only goal in his lust for gold, and other riches, was to plunder and destroy the fabric and culture that was the original settlers of this great country, the “Native Americans”.
+As history describes him, a known notorious executioner, whose only goal in his lust for gold, and other riches, was to plunder and destroy the fabric and culture that was the original settlers of this great country, the “Native Americans”.
 Others followed with the same objectives.
 It was only some 100+ years later that true colonists arrived, those seeking freedom and a new life.
 These are the people who brought their traditions, including the music that shaped this land.
 “The Pioneers”.

-As for the politics and founding of this nation, “The United States” I leave to other publications.
+As for the politics and founding of this nation, “The United States” I will leave to other publications.

 The Music and its Traditions